sage-code/maj/alphabet.md

 **Vibrate J**

-Letter "J", "j" is labial vibrated before any vowel.
+Letter "J", "j" is labial vibrated when used before vowels.
 That means your tongue tip will vibrate softly.
 To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.
-The best symbol for this sound is "ʒ".
+The best symbol for this sound is d͡ʒ.

-* "jela" = "jell" is pronounced "ʒela" or "d͡ʒela", it is the same thing.
+* jela => IPA:"d͡ʒela" = ENG: "jell"
-* "jaza" = "jaz"  is pronounced "ʒaza" or "d͡ʒaza", it is the same thing.
+* jaza => IPA:"d͡ʒaza" = ENG: "jaz"

 **Plosive G**